gohugoio/hugo/content/en/templates/data-templates.md

 You can also set `cacheDir` in the [main configuration file][config].

-If you don't like caching at all, you can fully disable caching with the command line flag `--ignoreCache`.
+If you don't like caching at all, you can fully disable caching with the command-line flag `--ignoreCache`.

 ### Authentication When Using REST URLs